poroburman/Coding-Practice/README.md

                       - Geopy package to locate coordinates of addresses.
                       - Arrow Module for creating and formatting dates, time, and timestamps.
                       - Web Scraping.
                       - BeautifulSoup for parsing html documents.
+                      - Matplotlib.
+                      - Seaborn.

+1. Practice_1.ipynb - This script practices the various implementations of different Python modules like:
+                      - Geopy package to locate coordinates of addresses.
+                      - Arrow Module for creating and formatting dates, time, and timestamps.
+                      - Web Scraping.
+                      - BeautifulSoup for parsing html documents.
                       - Pandas for data analysis.
                       - Numpy.